macmms/malabs-ma_glass/README.md

 directly from GitHub using the following link:

 &nbsp;&nbsp;&nbsp;[https://github.com/macmms/malabs-ma_glass.git][GitRep]
-*Note: The project is built with Gradle.*
+&nbsp;&nbsp;&nbsp;*Note: The project is built with Gradle.*

 Or by downloading a ZIP version of the repository, and extracting it to a folder on your computer, from the following link:

 &nbsp;&nbsp;&nbsp;[https://github.com/macmms/malabs-ma_glass/archive/master.zip][GitZip]

-With the files extracted, the project can be opened through Android Studio.
+With the files extracted, the project can be imported from your file directory as a gradle project.

 [Back to Top][BackToTop]
 <br>